Rotorua farm worker jailed for life for brutally stabbing ex-wife Xi Wang to death

 There, he called police and told them what he had done and where he was.

-He also called a friend and told them what he had done before police located and arrested Beazley soon after.
+He also called a friend and told them of the horrific attack before police located and arrested Beazley soon after.

 The hunting knife he used to slaughter Wang was in his jacket pocket.